singh-man/books/designPattern/080_OOConcepts.md

 1. High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
 1. Abstractions should not depend on details.
 Details should depend on abstractions.

-### Others
-Decorator patter is well suiter for Quieris(getters) better than composition (can be used for caching after save) Decorator is like russian doll.

 ### Predicate Programming
 Predicate (mathematical logic) / computing too :
-In mathematics, a predicate is commonly understood to be a Boolean-valued function P: X→ {true, false}, called the predicate on X. predicate is a statement that may be true or false depending on the values of its variables.
+In mathematics, a predicate is commonly understood to be a Boolean-valued function P: X→ {true, false}, called the predicate on X.
+Predicate is a statement that may be true or false depending on the values of its variables.

 ## AOP
 job of an aspect is called advice.
 Advice defines both the what and the when of an aspect.
 In addition to describing the job that an aspect will perform, advice addresses the question of when to perform the job.
 Should it be applied before a method is invoked?
 After the method is invoked?
 Both before and after method invocation?
 Or should it only be applied if a method throws an exception?